-Either white or grape lab coat with the student's identification badge may be worn over the uniform to hospital to obtain clinical assignments.
+The grape lab coat with the student's identification badge may be worn over the uniform to clinical facility to obtain clinical assignments.
 Any clothing/shoes other than listed in the uniform policy are not permitted while obtaining clinical assignments.